tscholze/flutter-surfaceduo-rssbook/README.md

 ### How to run

 1. Clone the repo
-2. Open for example Android Studio
+2. Open for example in Android Studio or Visual Studio Code
 3. Run `pub get` or use AS
 4. Start and select the emulator in Android Studio mode or connect a real device
 6. Run the app